lagom/lagom/docs/manual/java/guide/services/TLSHttpTransport.md

 # Using HTTPS

-Starting Lagom 1.5 it is possible to enable HTTPS transport on development mode and also during tests.

 ### Using HTTPS in development mode

-When running Lagom in [[Development Mode|DevEnvironment]] each service only binds a single transport port and serves plain-text HTTP.
-It is possible to enable HTTPS via settings on your build files.
+When running Lagom in [[Development Mode|DevEnvironment]] it is possible to enable HTTPS via settings on your build files.
 In Maven use:

 ```xml
 <plugin>